 Dolby Digital provides an efficient audio technology for content providers in order to compress audio files size without diminishing its quality.
 Moreover, Dolby Digital utilizes at most six discrete sound channels.
 The audio from this technology is commonly included in DVDs and TV broadcasts.

 On the other hand, Dolby Digital Plus is an improved audio technology which is based on Dolby Digital.
 It is a digital-based sound format in high definition which supports up to eight channels.
 Blu-ray discs utilize this audio format.
 In addition to that, it is also compatible with the interface of HDMI.

 Media formats both utilize these audio technologies.
 However, there are notable differences between both.
 Provided below are the features they differ.

 - The number of sound channels – Dolby digital utilizes 5.1 discrete sound channels while there are 8.1 discrete channels in Dolby digital plus.
 Thus, the latter provides a more efficient audio compression and a greater bit rate.

 - Audio quality – With more channels and less compression, Digital Dolby plus has an improved sound and realistic audio feel.
 Furthermore, This technology enables the content creators to provide multi-channel audio with better bit rates.

 - Support – Dolby Digital plus covers integration with Blu-Ray players.
 Moreover, most tablet and mobile products support this audio compression.

 - Overhead – With Dolby Digital, high-quality content comes in greater file size.
-In contrast, Dolby Digital Plush allows delivery of high-quality content in smaller file size.
+In contrast, Dolby Digital Plush allows the delivery of high-quality content in smaller file sizes.

 - Metadata – There is an improvement in metadata support for Dolby Digital Plus.
 With this in mind, it assures the viewers or listeners of having a consistent sound.